Back to: ASP.NET Core Tutorials For Beginners and Professionals

 <h3>While loop</h3> @{ var r = 0; while (r < 5) { r += 1; <span> @r</span> } }

 In the next article, I am going to discuss How to Install Bootstrap in ASP.NET Core MVC Application.
-Here, in this article, I try to explain Razor View Engine and Razor Syntax in ASP.NET Core MVC Application.
-I hope you enjoy this Razor View Engine and Razor Syntax in ASP.NET Core MVC article.
+In this article, I explained Razor Syntax in the ASP.NET Core MVC Application.
+I hope you enjoy this Razor Syntax in ASP.NET Core MVC article.